Monster Hunter Rise Headed to PC in Early 2022

 More Articles

-So the 6 millions was for 9 months, not bad.
+So the 6 millions were for 9 months, not bad.

 If Capcom wants to increase sales even further they should do a PS5/PS4/Xbone/X Series release too, but that’s fine.